Scouting report: Hawkeyes, Cyclones linebacker target Jack Campbell displays keen eye for the ball

 For most of the night, Campbell was strong in pass coverage.
 He looked comfortable as he stretched further and further from the line.
 He demonstrated the ability to follow Flitz's eyes on broken pass plays and nearly nabbed an interception in the third quarter (which you'll see in the video).

-There was really only one glaring error (which you'll also see in the video).
-In the first half, Campbell bit hard on a West play-action, which left his man — tight end Dillon Doyle, a 2018 Iowa linebacker recruit — wide open for a big gain underneath the secondary.
+There was really only one significant error (which you'll also see in the video).
+In the first half, Campbell bit hard on a West play-action, which left West tight end Dillon Doyle, a 2018 Iowa linebacker recruit, wide open for a big gain underneath the secondary.

-Examples of Hawkeye and Cyclones linebacker target Jack Campbell's pass coverage.
+Examples of Hawkeyes and Cyclones LB target Jack Campbell's pass coverage.
 Matthew Bain/HawkCentral

 Right place, right time